DIY How to Make a Piano String Cover.

 Step 1: Wipe away any dust or fingerprints from the piano's top lid with a clean microfiber cloth, before laying down the wool material over it.

-Step 3: If the material does not cover the width across the top of the lid, 100%, slowly move the material to the right about 1" to 2" from the left straight edge.
-Make sure it aligns straight with the left edge of the piano's top lid towards the middle.
+Step 3: If the material does not cover the width across the top of the lid 100%, slowly move the material to the right about 1" to 2" from the left straight edge.

-Step 4: Tape down the material onto the piano, exactly where it fits evenly across the lid, using 8" pieces of tape.
-Make sure the material doesn't become off-center as you are taping it down onto the piano.
+Step 4: Tape down the material onto the piano with painter's tape, exactly where it fits evenly across the lid, using 8" pieces.
+Make sure the material doesn't become off-center as you are taping it down onto the piano's lid.

 TIP: Make sure the tape you are using doesn't affect the piano's finish, or "peel" it off, in any way.
 Test the tape in a small, inconspicuous area of the finish, before taping the material onto the piano's top lid completely.
 Masking tape and painter's tape usually works best as it usually has a very "weak" amount of adhesive.